 protected health information when it has been or is reasonably believed to have been accessed, acquired,

 used, or disclosed in violation of privacy regulations.

 D. USE AND DISCLOSURE OF YOUR PHI IN CERTAIN SPECIAL CIRCUMSTANCES

 GameDay Men’s Health is permitted to use PHI without written authorization, or opportunity to object in certain situations, including:

 - For GameDay Men’s Health’s use in obtaining payment for services provided or in other health care operations.

-- To another health care provider or entity for the payment activities of the provider or entity that receives the information (such as your hospital or insurance company).
+- To another health care provider or entity for the payment activities of the provider or entity that receives the information (such as your hospital or company).

 - To another health care provider for the health care operations activities of the entity that receives the information as long as the entity receiving the information has or has had a relationship with our patients and the PHI pertains to that relationship Notice of Privacy Practices Page 2 of 4

 - For health care fraud and abuse detection or for activities related to compliance with the law.